 One of the most interesting features of this free CAD software is its collaborative mode.
 Unlike installed CAD and PDM, Onshape gives everyone on the team instant access to the same CAD workspace and same CAD data in one central place in the cloud.
 Another nifty feature is the ability to manage a master design without the need to save copies or keep track of numerous different file versions.

 Best free CAD software for: Professional and industrial users working in teams on open-source projects.

 Where to download: Onshape

 Another approach to 3D modeling software is OpenSCAD, a free CAD software for creating solid CAD objects.
 It is not an interactive modeler, but rather a 3D compiler based on a textual description language.

 An OpenSCAD document specifies geometric primitives, and defines how they are modified, and manipulated to render a 3D model.
 This allows you to create 3D designs, which are defined by configurable parameters or reuse code for other projects.
 OpenSCAD is centered around constructive solid geometry (CSG), and extrusion of 2D outlines.

-Admittedly, OpenSCAD is not for everyone.
-But it’s a free CAD software for die hard modeling enthusiasts, who relish in seeing in their code come to life in the 3D printer.
+Admittedly, OpenSCAD is not for everyone, there’s a steep learning curve involved with this program.
+But it’s a free CAD software for die-hard modeling enthusiasts, who relish in seeing in their code come to life on their screens and inside of the 3D printer.